 Gathering and Storing Live Sandeels

-As lesser sandeels bury themselves in the sand they can be dug out of the inter-tidal zone at low tide, although gathering them can take a fair deal of effort.
-One method involves using a long thin hook-like device known as a vingler which is cut through the upper sections of the sand until it comes into contact with a sandeel which can then be lifted up out of the sand.
+As lesser sandeels bury themselves in the sand they can be dug out of the intertidal zone at low tide, although gathering them can take a fair deal of effort.
+One method involves using a long, thin hook-like device known as a vingler which is cut through the upper sections of the sand until it comes into contact with a sandeel which can then be lifted up out of the sand.
 Other methods involve using a push-net to scoop sandeels out of very shallow water, while other anglers have had success getting sandeels out of the sand by dragging garden rakes through wet sand very close to the low tide point.

 Many anglers find it is a lot easier (and a lot less effort) to simply buy sandeels from a fishing tackle shop where they are sold in frozen form.
-Some companies sell sandeels in small, medium and large sizes with anglers able to chose the most appropriate size for the species they are targeting.
+Some companies sell sandeels in small, medium and large sizes with anglers able to choose the most appropriate size for the species they are targeting.
 Since sandeels are not caught for human consumption they are not available from supermarkets or fishmongers.

-Lesser sandeels are too small to be caught on a rod and line but greater sandeels can caught by anglers using feathers and daylights to fish for mackerel.
+Lesser sandeels are too small to be caught on a rod and line but greater sandeels can be caught by anglers using feathers and daylights to fish for mackerel.

 Lesser Sandeel Bait Presentation